Tamer Shaaban: Life and career

 Tamer spent his childhood in Saudi Arabia where he graduated from Dhahran School in 2007.
 He went on to receive a BS in Computer Science from Georgia Institute of Technology in May 2011 in Atlanta, Georgia.
 After graduating in 2011, he worked at Microsoft as a user experience designer before becoming a full-time filmmaker.

 On January 25, 2011, he released a video montage onto the Internet showing the Egyptian people's frustrations with the then-regime that sparked the revolution.
 His first film, blocked in Egypt, Saudi Arabia, The United Arab Emirates, and Jordan, managed to receive over 2 million views.
 It was featured in The Huffington Post, went viral on Reddit, YouTube, and Facebook, shown 1.2 million times by the end of January on YouTube and shared more than 150,000 times on Facebook.

-As commercial director, in 2016, he was the creative director and director of an inclusive campaign with Paralympic athletes, which celebrated differently abled individuals.
+As commercial director, in 2016, he was the creative director and director of an inclusive campaign with Paralympic athletes, which celebrated disabled individuals.
 The campaign was featured on Slate Magazine.
 In 2019 he directed a social good advertisement with Lionel Messi for Lay's, celebrating young women's passion for football, for which he received the Silver Clio Sports Award.